Political Financing Handbook for Nomination Contestants and Financial Agents (EC 20182) – October 2021

 Nomination contest fees

 Nomination contestants might be required to pay a contest entry fee to the registered party or the registered association organizing the contest.
-These fees are other nomination campaign expenses.
+This fee is an other nomination campaign expense.

 Note: When a refundable compliance deposit is required, it is recorded as a transfer to the registered party or association rather than as an expense.
 If the deposit is refunded to the contestant, it is recorded as other cash inflow rather than as a transfer back to the contestant.